ScaleBio/ScaleRna/docs/genomes.md

 # Reference genomes
-The workflow requires a genome reference and annotation to run.
-All files and settings for a genome are defined in a [genome.json](examples/genomes.json) file.
+The workflow requires a genome reference and gene annotation to run.
+All files and settings for a genome are defined in a [genome.json](examples/genome.json) file.
 When launching the workflow, the reference genome is selected by passing the path to a specific `genome.json` in the `--genome` parameter.

 The `genome.json` file includes